Workshops and Trainings

 Social Justice Theory to Lived Experience: Examining Privilege and Marginalization

 Race and Racism in Higher Education

 Allyship as a Verb and not a Noun

 Organizational and Leadership Consulting

-As a trained StrengthsFinder facilitator I provide individual and team consulting that combines the positive psychology approach of Gallup’s Strengthsfinder (http://www.strengthsfinder.com/home.aspx) with Critical Race Theory frameworks of Community Cultural Wealth (Yosso, 2005) and Critical Hope (Duncan-Andrade, 2009) to empower clients to be agents of positive change in education.
+I am certified as a StrengthsFinder Coach, an Intercultural Development Inventory (IDI) Qualified Administrator, and am certified to administer a Social and Emotional Intelligence assessment.
+I provide individual and team consulting that integrates data from these inventories with Critical Race Theory frameworks of Community Cultural Wealth (Yosso, 2005) and Critical Hope (Duncan-Andrade, 2009) to empower clients to be agents of positive change in education.